 An FMI should clearly define the point after which unsettled payments, transfer instructions, or other obligations may not be revoked by a participant.

 As provided in the NPS Act, any credit payment that settles in the UNISS-RTGS is final and irrevocable and may not be withdrawn by the paying party.
-Should the payer require the return of funds, this can only be done or refunded by mutual agreement between the two transacting parties.
+Should the payer require the return of funds, this can only be done or refunded by mutual agreement between the two transacting parties and with the issuance of a new payment instruction.

 Payment instructions in UNISS are deemed to be final and irrevocable (see key consideration 1).
 Clause 5 of the UNISS rules and procedures provides that a sending participant may withdraw a queued payment instruction from its settlement queue.
 A participant may request return of a payment from a receiving party by using formal means of communication giving reason(s).
 A return payment is initiated as a new instruction and any costs or claims arising thereof are dealt with by the participants bilaterally.